EnnioTorre/appbackery-cicd-demo/README.md

 ## Technology stack
-* Openshift: well that was an easy decision, it includes the tools needed to manage the application lifecycle and provides an end-to-end solution for building complete deployment  pipelines and monitoring.
+* Openshift: it includes the tools needed to manage the application lifecycle and provides an end-to-end solution for building complete deployment  pipelines and monitoring.
 * Jenkins: it is well integrated in Openshift and provides a easy way to publish all the pipeline artifacts and reports: application WAR, testing results etc... .
-* Quay.io: actually I wanted to try it out, it provides a lot of cool features, among which the possibility to inspect and pull the images produced by appbackery pipeline.
+* Quay.io: actually I wanted to try this out, it provides a lot of cool features, among which the possibility to inspect and pull the images produced by the appbackery pipeline.
 * Headless Chrome: mandatory when it comes to run selenium tests, see the image stored in the docker folder for more details.
 * Tomcat: straightforward choice with spring boot2.
 * Spring Boot Actuator:  includes a number of endpoints to help you monitor your application: `/health`, `/prometheus`. the latest in particular exposes the JVM metrics which are scraped by Prometheus.